-Gamora left the team briefly, when she learned Starlord had them slightly brainwashed by Mantis to secure their joining the team.
+Gamora left the team briefly when she learned Starlord had them slightly brainwashed by Mantis to secure them into joining the team.
 However, the Guardian's mission was noble and Gamora returned to the team.
 Her loyalties to the group remained strong from then on.
 Even when Magus took her soul, recreated her with Church of Truth's belief energy and tortured her to convert, Gamora still fought alongside the Guardians, when they freed her and the other Church of Truth's prisoners.

 Gamora’s original costume would be worn for decades.
 She had a dark green bodysuit that looked as if it was made from a thick fishnet material.
 It was a darker shade of green than her skin color, so it did look like she was wearing some clothing.
 Although, the costume was completely opened with a V cut from the bottom of her belly button all the way up to her neck.
 To go along with her Deadliest Woman in the Universe reputation, gold skulls clasped the costume at her shoulders.
 A gold belt with decorative circles held on yellow stips of fabric at her waist.
 This helped create the illusion of movement as Gamora skillfully attacked her opponents.
 She also had gold bracelets and yellow makeup around her eyes.

 When Gamora struck out on her own, she started wearing a new costume.
 It consisted of a lot less material.
-The main part of this outfit was a green monokini with golden trim.
+The main part of this outfit was a green monokini with a golden trim.
 The fabric was just wide enough to pass the Comic Code Authority censors.
 It was held together in the back with slim bands of gold fabric.
 A thick brown leather belt hung around her waist.
 A large demonic skull was used as the buckle.
-It didn’t hold her clothes up, but secured her Godslayer sword.
-Since this costume did not cover her arms and legs, Gamora now had to wear matching thigh high boots and gloves.
+It didn’t hold her clothes up but secured her Godslayer sword.
+Since this costume did not cover her arms and legs, Gamora now had to wear matching thigh-high boots and gloves.
 To keep her warm in the coldness of space, she often donned a dark green cloak.
-She began wearing a thin green headband, that made the whole outfit look like something found in a Dungeons and Dragons role playing game.
+She began wearing a thin green headband, that made the whole outfit look like something found in a Dungeons and Dragons role-playing game.